cknd/stackprinter/README.md

 try:
     something()
 except:
-    stackprinter.show()  # grab the current exception and print it to stderr
+    stackprinter.show()  # grab the current exception and print a traceback to stderr

     # ...or only return a string, e.g. for logging.
     message = stackprinter.format()